-For the first time in the building’s history, the Henry Madden Library will be open 24 hours a day during finals week, beginning at noon on Sunday, December 16, 2018 and ending at 8:00 p.m. on Thursday, December 20.
+The Henry Madden Library will be open 24 hours a day during finals week, beginning at noon on Sunday, May 12, 2019 and ending at 8:00 p.m. on Thursday, May 16.

 The Henry Madden Library is participating in Free Museum Day on Saturday, November 3.
 The Library is one of 19 different museums and educational site participating across the Central Valley.